Submit your application

 Applications and budget forms should be submitted to the national coordinator at ACRDP-PCRDA@dfo-mpo.gc.ca by December 17, 2020.

 1. National program objectives

-The Aquaculture Collaborative Research and Development Program (ACRDP) is a Fisheries and Oceans Canada (DFO) initiative that promotes collaborative research and development activities between the aquaculture industry and the department.
-The Program teams industry representatives with DFO researchers.
+The Aquaculture Collaborative Research and Development Program (ACRDP) is a Fisheries and Oceans Canada (DFO) initiative that promotes collaborative research activities between the aquaculture industry and the department, teaming industry representatives with DFO researchers.
 The projects are primarily conducted within DFO research facilities but field work may also take place at industry or other partner facilities.
-Potential projects are proposed by aquaculture producers and funded jointly through the ACRDP as well as the participating aquaculture producer partners.
+Potential projects are proposed by aquaculture producers and funded jointly through the ACRDP as well as the participating aquaculture producer collaborators.